Glassar/dd2394-Security-Project/README.md

 - **Implementation of the BB84 protocol**: Updated the basic version of the protocol that was orginially made by Jonatan.
 This mostly consisted of making a new output format and altering the structure of the program.
 - **Eavesdropping and noise simulation**: Implemented features to simulate eavesdropping attempts and noise.
 This included changes in bb84.py and bb84_eaves.py.
 - **Test cases**: Implemented test cases for verification of the of the BB84 protocol.
-This included cases where eavedropping and noise wasn't used, and cases where they were used.
+This included cases where eavedropping and noise wasn't used, test cases where they were used separately, and a test case for when both were active.
 - **Documentation**: Drafted the first version of the `README.md` page.
 This included sections: problem statement, deliverables and references.
+I also wrote on the later versions of the README.md but why contribution was smaller (in comparison to the first draft).

 ### Jonatan Tuvstedt
 - **Set up the basics of the project environment**: As I had worked with quantum computing and qiskit instructed the rest of the team in how to set it up.